How We Operate

 (b) The Secretariat consists of the Court Secretaries.
 Each hearing of the Labour Court is attended by a Court Secretary who takes contemporaneous notes as an aide-memoire, subsequently issues the Decision/Recommendations of the Court to the parties in the particular case and deals with any queries in relation to the case.

-It also provides a Secretariat to Joint Labour Committees and certain Joint Industrial Councils.
+The Court’s administrative service also provides a Secretariat to Joint Labour Committees and certain Joint Industrial Councils.

 (c) General Administration deals with internal administration.